UPDATED ON JUNE 26, 2024

 Weather Conditions

 Unfortunately, Mother Nature also has a large impact on customer behavior.
 In extreme cold or hot weather, customers tend to hibernate.
 Consider what services you can offer clients during these times that will help them cope with the cold or heat.
-I.e. snow tires or battery services during the Winter or an A/C special during extreme hot months.
+I.e. snow tires or battery services during the winter or an A/C special during extreme hot months.

 Tax Season

 Almost all shops report slower times around tax season due to customers not knowing if/how much they will owe.
 Because of this, some customers aren’t willing to spend extra money on auto care.
-Plan for this slow time by speaking or advertising to customers about the importance of regular maintenance and negative impacts of putting off important repairs.
-You can also speak to the customers that receive a tax refund – “Extra money in your pocket?
+Plan for this slow time by speaking or advertising to customers about the importance of regular maintenance and the negative impacts of putting off important repairs.
+You can also speak to the customers who receive a tax refund – “Extra money in your pocket?
 Time to take care of those repairs you’ve been putting off.”

 Tourist Season